 - c) Sole Source Procurement: A sole source procurement is authorized when there is only one source practicably available for the goods or services required.
-(Governing Rules §5.E) Competition is not available in a sole source situation; thus distinguishing it from a proprietary purchase where the product required is manufactured by only one company, but is sold through distributors and competition between them can be obtained.
+(Governing Rules §5.E) Competition is not available in a sole source situation; thus, distinguishing it from a proprietary purchase where the product required is manufactured by only one company, but is sold through distributors and competition between them can be obtained.
 Sole source justification based solely on a single vendor's capability to deliver in the least amount of time is not appropriate since availability alone is not a valid basis for determining a sole source procurement.
 The following elements are required to execute a sole source procurement: - i.
 Written Determination: A written determination documenting that there is only one source practicably available for that which is to be procured, must be included in the procurement file.
 The writing shall document the basis for the determination.
 Public posting is required. - ii.
 Negotiate a Contract: After the sole source has been documented, a contract may be negotiated and awarded without competition. - iii.
 Documentation: The sole source documentation must contain the following information: - a.
 Describe the product(s) or service(s) being requested and how same will be used, specify users or target group for requested product(s) or service(s), and benefit to William & Mary. - b.
 Identify other products, services, and associated vendors that were also considered to provide the requested products or services and why those vendors were not selected. - c.
-Explain why the requested products and services are the only products or services that can and will meet all of the necessary requirements of the University.
+Explain why the requested products and services are the only products or services that can and will meet all of the necessary requirements of the University. - d.

-- d.
 Explain why this vendor is the only practicable available source from which to obtain the requested products or services. - e.
-Please provide a list of peer Universities that are currently using the requested products or services that were also provided by the requested vendor, if known. - Approval Process: The sole source approval request is completed electronically, and workflows are embedded based on dollar threshold.
+Provide a list of peer Universities that are currently using the requested products or services that were also provided by the requested vendor, if known. - iv.
+Approval Process: The sole source approval request is completed electronically, and workflows are embedded based on dollar threshold.
 Sole source procurements exceeding \$10,000 will be routed and reviewed by William & Mary Supply Chain Services.
-Those in excess of \$500,000 and up top \$1,000,000 will be routed and reviewed by the AVP, Business Services & Organizational Excellence and sole sources in excess of \$1,000,000 shall be reviewed by the Chief Operating Officer - d) Emergency Procurement Procedures: An emergency is an occurrence of a serious and urgent nature that demands immediate action.
+Those in excess of \$500,000 will be routed and reviewed by the Chief Business Officer. - d) Emergency Procurement Procedures: An emergency is an occurrence of a serious and urgent nature that demands immediate action.
 (Governing Rules §5.F) Emergency procedures may be utilized only to purchase that which is necessary to cover the emergency.
-Subsequent requirements shall be obtained using normal purchasing procedures.
+Subsequent requirements shall be obtained using standard purchasing procedures.
 The potential loss of funds at the end of a fiscal year is not considered an emergency.

-The nature of the emergency determines what pre-award action may be taken: For an emergency purchase required to protect personal safety or property, efforts should be directed to finding a source and authorizing the contractor to proceed.
+The nature of the emergency determines what pre-award action may be taken: For an emergency purchase necessary to protect public safety or property, efforts should be directed to finding a source and authorizing the contractor to proceed.
 This does not relieve the university from negotiating a fair and reasonable price and subsequently documenting the procurement action taken.